FloskelSalomon/quapos/README.md

 - provide the workflow with inbetween steps, can also be done in notebook

 ## 8. Workflow for Electron Microscopy analysis
+- added by Suse

+## 9. Citation
+- How to cite the code